Twofold Bay: In popular culture

 Artist Oswald Brierly managed a bay whaling operation at Boyd Town in the 1840s and while there he did a number of paintings and sketches of the bay.
 He did a few more paintings of the area after his return to Britain.

 Evening: A scene in Boyd Town, Twofold Bay, is the title of a poem by Thomas Fennell, RN, that appeared in a New South Wales literary journal in 1847.
 Twofold Bay is the name, and subject, of a poem by E.J.
 Brady.
 Ben Boyd’s Tower, is the title of a poem by Henry Lawson.

 Will Lawson's book In Ben Boyd's day (1939) is set in the bay.
 So too is Shirley Barrett's novel Rush Oh!
 (2015) which offers a fictionalised account of the family of whaler George Davidson at Eden.

 The history of whaling in the bay, and the role Killer Whales in that process, is the focus of the Eden Killer Whale Museum.

 The Twofold Bay is mentioned in “The Children Of Captain Grant” by Jules Verne.

 Industry

 In the mid-2000s two major wharves dominate the south-eastern section of the bay.

 The most easterly wharf services the woodchip mill.
 Usually two ships per month use the wharf.
 The forestry industry plays a significant role in the region.
-The Eden woodchip mill is owned by South East Fibre Exports (SEFE), a subsidiary of Japan's biggest paper manufacturer, Nippon Paper Industries.
-The mill processes whole tree logs and is unable to process waste wood.
-The Eden chipmill was Australia's first chipmill and has been vigorously opposed by conservationists for over forty years.
-Some conservationists argue that woodchipping not only kills millions of native animals and birds, it is a major contributor to climate change.
+The Eden woodchip mill is owned by Pentarch, an Australian company which employs 600 people.

 The second wharf belongs to the Department of Defence and is used by the Royal Australian Navy to service its ships.
 Parallel to the woodchip mill is a naval munitions storage depot.
 It is a multi-purpose wharf which allows other vessels, including cruise ships, to also moor at the wharf when the Naval ships are not using it.

 Mussel farming occupies the westerly part of the bay off the small peninsula between Cattle Bay and Quarantine Bay.